-New York State Comptroller Thomas P. DiNapoli today announced his office completed audits of the City of Albany Industrial Development Agency, Village of Kaser, Village of Lisle and the Village of Owego.
+New York State Comptroller Thomas P. DiNapoli today announced his office completed audits of Champlain Joint Youth Program, Town of Colden, City of Corning, Franklinville Joint Fire District, City of Glens Falls, Town of Palatine, Town of St. Armand, Sullivan County and the Town of Tonawanda.

 "In today's fiscal climate, budget transparency and accountability for our local communities is a top priority," said DiNapoli.
 "By auditing municipal finances and operations, my office continues to provide taxpayers the assurance that their money is being spent appropriately and effectively."